 To understand the consequences of this activity, the team joined several employees, including the participants of the Broad's Cancer Program and Proteomics Platform program, to find out which proteins are partners with faziruemym ERG factor in cancer cells of the prostate gland.

-The Panel also noted that the ERG relies on BAF complexes to carry out their dirty work; in their experiments, suppression of BAF members ceased gene program activated TMPRSS2-ERG.
+The Panel also noted that the ERG relies on complex BAF to do their dirty work; in their experiments, suppression of BAF members ceased gene program activated TMPRSS2-ERG.
 A drug that interferes with the interaction of BAF and TMPRSS2-ERG, in their opinion, may alter gene expression of prostate cancer powerful therapeutic means.